This post contains affiliate links.

 Instructions

-- Blend on high until smooth.
+- Blend all ingredients (except collagen) on high-speed until smooth.

-- Pour in a fun glass and enjoy.
-Cheers!
+- Pour into glass and enjoy.

 Video